Signs of Brain Tumor in Dogs

 What Are Some Early Signs of Brain Tumor in Dogs?

-Brain tumors are, unfortunately, a common occurrence in older dogs.
-According to the American Veterinary Medical Association, over 2.5% of dogs develop brain tumors annually.
-The tricky thing is that signs of brain tumor in dogs can sometimes be subtle in the early stages.
+Brain tumours are, unfortunately, a common occurrence in older dogs.
+According to the American Veterinary Medical Association, over 2.5% of dogs develop brain tumours annually.
+The tricky thing is that signs of a brain tumour in dogs can sometimes be subtle in the early stages.
 However, dog owners must catch symptoms as early as possible, as these growths develop aggressively.
 Getting a prompt veterinary diagnosis and beginning treatment measures can significantly improve prognosis.

-Some early subtle signs of brain tumor in dogs include:
+Some early subtle signs of a brain tumour in dogs include:

 early subtle signs of brain tumor in dogs

-Early subtle signs of brain tumor in dogs
+Early subtle signs of brain tumour in dogs

 • Seizures – These may start sporadically as focal seizures affecting one body area.
 With time, they often become more severe and generalized.